 To determine which articles are scholarly, consider the following:

-Popular magazines like Discover, Fortune, Newsweek, and Psychology Today don't publish scholarly or research articles; journals like Nature, Harvard Business Review, Media Studies Journal, and Behavioral Science do.
+Popular magazines like Discover, Fortune, Newsweek, and Psychology Today don't publish scholarly or research articles; journals like Nature, Journal of the American Medical Association, Media Studies Journal, and Behavioral Science do.

 Scholarly articles tend to be long, use an advanced or technical vocabulary, and sometimes contain raw data tables.
 Magazine articles are shorter and often have color illustrations.